 Every year, the American Mathematical Society (AMS) sponsors two students to participate in the Catalyzing Advocacy in Science and Engineering (CASE) workshop, organized by the American Association for the Advancement of Science.

 The CASE Workshop introduces STEM students to the federal policy-making process, and empowers them to become advocates for basic research throughout their careers.

-Sponsorship eligibility requirements: Students must be an AMS student member or enrolled full-time in an undergraduate or graduate degree program in the mathematical sciences at an AMS member institution.
+Sponsorship eligibility requirements: Students must be enrolled full-time in a graduate degree program in the mathematical sciences at an institution located in the United States.
 Students from foreign countries are eligible if studying here in the United States.

 How to apply: Please submit a one-page resume, a brief statement of interest (maximum 500 words), and the contact information for two references.
 References are not required to submit letters but should be asked for their permission to list their contact information.

 To submit an application for Catalyzing Advocacy in Science and Engineering (CASE), please fill in the applicable fields below and upload your resume.